Ty700/Ty700/README.md

 - 👋 Hi, I’m @Ty700
 - I am a 3rd year Computer Engineering major at UTSA!
 - I love coding and will soon be getting an Arduino Uno to make little projects that I will continue to upload the results here!
-- I currently know: C, Python, JavaScript, and LUA!
+- I currently know: C, Python, C++, and LUA!
-- I primarily code in C as that is the first language I learned and mostly use for my engineering projects.
+- I primarily code in C/C++ as that is the first language I learned and mostly use for my engineering projects.
-- I am currently working on: A Barbell Calculator that will tell you your 70, 75, 80, 85, 90, and 95 percent max.
-Along with the plate loadout for each side of the barbell.
-In addition, it will also recommend the user different workout pyramids to use to help develop strength.
-For example, it will give the user the best 3x3 that will push them the furthest, thus developing strength.
 - [Codewars](https://www.codewars.com/users/Ty700) [Steam](https://steamcommunity.com/id/Tylanater700/)
 - Goodbye!
 Happy Problem Solving!